nikitavoloboev/data/macOS/apps/trello.md

 I share many boards I have [publically](../../sharing/my-trello.md).

+I nearly always use two labels: `Important` and `Next`.
+And I mark the cards I am working on and set deadlines on most cards.

 ## Notes
 - You can attach link to card by simply selecting card and pressing `⌘ + V`.
 	- You can also add a link as a new card itself by simply `⌘ + V`ing in the new card area.
 This will also fetch the thumbnail and add that to the card and create an appropriate title.